Richard Sauvé

-Richard Michael Anthony Sauvé (born 27 July 1952) is a Canadian former outlaw biker, wrongly convicted of first degree murder in the Port Hope 8 case of 1979, turned social activist.
+Richard Michael Anthony Sauvé (born 27 July 1952) is a Canadian former outlaw biker, convicted of first degree murder in the Port Hope 8 case of 1979, turned social activist.

 Youth

 Sauvé was born into a working class French-Canadian family in Cobourg, the son of Pierre and Adeline Sauvé.
 He obtained employment at the Davidison Rubber factory in Port Hope and in 1972 started to date a 15-year-old high school student, Sharon.
 Sharon became pregnant and the couple were married in a shotgun wedding in October 1973.
 Sauvé's bride was 16 years old and five months pregnant.
 Their daughter, Angela, was born in January 1974.
 Their marriage was a troubled one as Sauvé's teenage wife had much difficulty adjusting to being a mother and she came to feel trapped in the marriage as she felt that she no longer loved the man she called her husband.

 After being fired from Davidison Rubber in 1975, Sauvé obtained employment at the Chemtron factory and became the president of the Steelworkers local.
 The couple lived a semi-nomadic lifestyle, moving about constantly before settling in a rented house in 1977.
 Reflecting tensions in his marriage, Sauvé decided to join the Peterborough chapter of the Satan's Choice Motorcycle Club in the same year as he felt happier in the company of his biker "brothers" than with his wife.
 Sauvé had been close to a Satan's Choice member, Merv Blaker, for a number of years and decided to join after Blaker agreed to sponsor him.
 Sharon Sauvé was very much opposed to her husband joining Satan's Choice, which she felt was an adverse influence on him, and felt the decision to join was done as an act of spite towards her.

 As a member of Satan's Choice, Sauvé came into conflict with William "Heavy" Matiyek, the sergeant-at-arms of the rival Golden Hawk Riders.
 Matiyek was known as the "town bully" in Port Hope and usually carried around a shotgun and a handgun.
 In July 1977, when Sauvé was at work, Matiyek came by to shoot up Sauvé's house with his shotgun, forcing his wife and daughter to take cover.
 Sauvé was furious that Matiyek had tried to kill his wife and daughter and went to confront Matiyek with a baseball bat.
 Sauvé discovered that Matiyek was a coward as he apologized for the shooting incident, saying he was very drunk and high on drugs when he shot up the Sauvé house, and that he was unwilling to take up the challenge of a fight out of the fear that Sauvé would hurt him.